davecom/SwiftGraph/README.md

 ### Edges
 Edges connect the vertices in your graph to one another.

 * `Edge` (Protocol) - A protocol that all edges in a graph must conform to.
 An edge is a connection between two vertices in the graph.
 The vertices are specified by their index in the graph which is an integer.
+All `Edge`s must be `Codable`.
 * `UnweightedEdge` - This is a concrete implementation of `Edge` for unweighted graphs.
-* `WeightedEdge` - A subclass of `UnweightedEdge` that adds weights.
+* `WeightedEdge` - This is a concrete implementation of `Edge` for weighted graphs.
 Weights are a generic type - they can be anything that implements `Comparable`, `Numeric` and `Codable`.
 Typical weight types are `Int` and `Float`.

 ### Graphs
 Graphs are the data structures at the heart of SwiftGraph.
 All vertices are assigned an integer index when they are inserted into a graph and it's generally faster to refer to them by their index than by the vertex's actual object.

-Graphs implement the standard Swift protocols `Collection` (for iterating through all vertices and for grabbing a vertex by its index through a subscript).
+Graphs implement the standard Swift protocols `Collection` (for iterating through all vertices and for grabbing a vertex by its index through a subscript) and `Codable` .
 For instance, the following example prints all vertices in a Graph on separate lines:
 ```swift
 for v in g {  // g is a Graph<String>
     print(v)